Romance Languages Major, B.A.–Hispanic Studies

 Spanish, the world’s third largest language and second in terms of native speakers, is spoken by nearly 500 million people across the globe.
 The over 50 million Hispanics in the United States have become the fastest-growing social and political segment in North America.
 Because of its prominence, learning to communicate in Spanish can be essential for those entering the global economic market and numerous professions.

 Spanish studies at UNC–Chapel Hill thrives on innovative literary, linguistic, and theoretical approaches to the Spanish-speaking world, and includes the study of indigenous, Afro-descendant, Asian, and other cultures.
-The Hispanic studies curriculum is designed to allow students to concentrate in one field of study (Hispanic literatures and cultures) and one of three professions (linguistics and translation and interpretation) while also exploring other areas of interest.
+The Hispanic studies curriculum is designed to allow students to concentrate in one field of study (Hispanic literatures and cultures, Spanish for the professions, Hispanic linguistics, and translation and interpreting) while also exploring other areas of interest.
 As a result, students obtain well-grounded and comprehensive critical knowledge of the literatures, languages, and cultures of Spain and the Americas, as well as an appreciation of the language applied to a professional field.
 In addition to their course work, students in the major may choose to work on collaborative research, enter an Honors contract, and/or pursue an Honors thesis with one of our faculty members.

 Student Learning Outcomes